 Mexico requires all foreign citizens visiting the country to fill out an Official Entry Immigration Form, also called a tourist card, prior to their arrival.
 Tourist cards are free and you can fill out and print the form at home.

-If you are walking across the border into Mexico, you might find the immigration officer doesn’t request your tourist card.
-Still, it’s better to have it prepared – just in case.
+If you are walking across the border into Mexico, you might even find that the immigration officer doesn’t request your tourist card.
+Still, it’s better to have it with you – just in case.

 Auto Insurance